-Near Nepal quake epicenter, desperate villagers await help
+Near Nepal quake epicenter, villagers await help

 Gorkha, Nepal — There is almost nothing left of this village but enormous piles of broken red bricks and heaps of mud and dust.